Dance and Democracy: Movement Improvisation and Liberation Pedagogies

 Choreographer and social practice artist Eryn Rosenthal investigates questions of democracy and social fabric, dreams and meaning-making based on ongoing oral history research and collaboration with artists and activists in South Africa, Chile, Spain and the US.
 She is also an active member of international Contact Improvisation (CI) research and teacher exchange networks, teaching and facilitating at the Freiburg Festival, ECITE, UC-Boulder, the Market Theatre Lab and elsewhere since 2003.
 Her ongoing series, The Doors Project, investigates transitions–political, social, intimate–through site-based performance in different doorways around the world.
 Eryn has worked with dance artists Sello Pesa, Thomas F. DeFrantz, and Rocío Rivera Marchevsky; poet Elizabeth Alexander; and documentary theatre pioneer Anna Deavere Smith, and has performed and taught throughout the US, Chile, South Africa and Europe.
 Her research and performance have been recognized with awards from the Center for Artistic Activism, a Fulbright Fellowship to Spain and an Open Society Institute President’s Grant to South Africa, among elsewhere.

-Eryn teaches Making Performance on Socio-Political Questions at Yale University, and was previously a King-Chávez-Parks Visiting Professor and the inaugural Artist in Residence for Dialogue-Building, Diversity and Inclusion Initiatives at the University of Michigan.
+Eryn also teaches Making Performance on Socio-Political Questions at Yale University, and was previously a King-Chávez-Parks Visiting Professor and the inaugural Artist in Residence for Dialogue-Building, Diversity and Inclusion Initiatives at the University of Michigan.
 She is delighted to be back again at her alma mater. www.erynrosenthal.com

 .